Words of Radiance: Part Two

 During a duel, Adolin successfully defeats an opponent and begins winning shards for Dalinar.

 Kaladin privately confesses Amaram's betrayal to Dalinar, who does not act on it.
 During training with Swordmaster Zahel, Kaladin and the crew are instructed in basic horsemanship, and how to defend against Shardblades in case of an attack by the Assassin in White (Szeth).

 Meanwhile, Shallan deals with a bandit attack.
 She confronts a group of Alethi deserters and convinces them to defeat the bandits.
 Shallan befriends Tyn, a wandering conwoman who begins teaching her con-artistry.
 Shallan eventually discovers that Tyn was behind the assassination on Jasnah just as Tyn discovers Shallan's identity.
 Shallan reveals herself to be a Shardbearer, killing Tyn with her Shardblade.
 She then assumes Tyn's identity, planning to meet with the Ghostbloods, a secret organization behind many of the political upheavals in the realms.

 A seemingly crazed man arrives in the camp and is taken in by Dalinar.
 He is actually Taln, the Herald of War, who was left behind by the other Heralds at the opening of the series.

 Kaladin and Syl sense Szeth's approach and Dalinar, Adolin, and Kaladin fight the Assassin In White but are outmatched by him.
 Szeth attempts to kill Dalinar, his target, but is unsuccessful.
 During the fight, Szeth witnesses Kaladin using Stormlight and flees: Szeth was banished from his kingdom for claiming that the Radiants were coming back, and Kaladin being able to use Stormlight proves that he was right the whole time and should never have been banished.

-Eshonai enters a Highstorm which turns her into a stormform: turning her eyes red and making her adopt a much more aggressive, vengeful personality.
+Eshonai enters a highstorm which turns her into Stormform: turning her eyes red and making her adopt a much more aggressive, vengeful personality.
 This form is assumed to be the "voidbringer" form given to the Parshendi by their evil god Odium, who they hate and fear.
-In Narak, Eshonai, driven insane by Stormform, takes over the city with her troops and plans to transform them all into stormform to wipe out the Alethi.
+In Narak, Eshonai, driven insane by Stormform, takes over the city with her troops and plans to transform them all into Stormform to wipe out the Alethi.
 She imprisons any who dissent all while her inner voice screams at her to stop.